knotsanimation/kloch/doc/source/usage.rst

    :hide_code:
    :filename: _injected/demo-usage-basics/exec-list.py

-All good, which mean we can use our profile using the ``run`` command:
+All good, which mean we can use our profile using the ``run`` command and by giving it the **identifier** of the desire profile to launch:

 .. tip::